anujsoni3/MediScopeDiffusion/README.md

 ![PyTorch](https://img.shields.io/badge/PyTorch-brightgreen.svg)
 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

-This repository contains the official implementation for the project **MediScopeDiffusion**, a novel 3D latent diffusion framework designed for robust, full-volume classification of medical CT scans[cite: 534, 566]. [cite_start]This work addresses the limitations of standard 2D-based approaches [cite: 564] [cite_start]by leveraging a guided diffusion process to learn rich spatial and structural features for improved diagnostic accuracy.
+This repository contains the official implementation for the project **MediScopeDiffusion**, a novel 3D latent diffusion framework designed for robust, full-volume classification of medical CT scans.
+This work addresses the limitations of standard 2D-based approaches by leveraging a guided diffusion process to learn rich spatial and structural features for improved diagnostic accuracy.

 ---